davipaula/master-thesis/README.md

 - **python test.py --word2vec_path path/to/your/word2vec**, with the word2vec file is the same as the one you use in training phase.

-You can trained models in the folder `./trained_models`
+You can find a trained model in this [link](https://drive.google.com/open?id=1W62KwmYUSUbRTfeyym6M22IonKRB-i27)

 ### Concepts